Operational best practices

 Test failover

-As a best practice, always perform a test failover whenever a change is made to the configuration of a protected VM storage.
+As a best practice, always perform a test failover whenever a change is made to the configuration of protected VM storage.
 This ensures that, in the event of a disaster, you can trust that Site Recovery Manager can restore services within the expected RTO target.

 NetApp also recommends confirming in-guest application functionality occasionally, especially after reconfiguring VM storage.